Proposify logo Proposify logo

 7. Send the Sales Contract for Review & Signature

-Once you've created the perfect sales contract, it's time to send it out to your clients for review and signature.
+Once you’ve created the sales contract, send it to your client for review.
+Make sure both parties understand and agree to the terms before signing.

 Example of a Simple Sales Contract